🏆 Writing Competition LIVE! -💰 $100prize

 And then got into depressing health

-I feel I had a _loss of self _
+I feel I had a loss of self

-I feel I could see the _reflection _
+I feel I could see the reflection

 And finally I accepted it